 - 8.158 Regulation 68 of the PSRs 2017 provides a mechanism whereby PSPs that issue cardbased payment instruments that can be used to initiate a payment transaction from a payment account held with another PSP (known as the ASPSP) can obtain confirmation of the availability of funds.
-These issuers are known as card-based payment instrument issuers (CBPIIs). - 8.159 Under regulation 68 of the PSRs 2017, CBPIIs can request confirmation from an ASPSP whether a customer has funds available in its payment account to complete a transaction at a given point in time.
+These issuers are known as card-based payment instrument issuers (CBPIIs). - Under regulation 68 of the PSRs 2017, CBPIIs can request confirmation from an 8.159 ASPSP whether a customer has funds available in its payment account to complete a transaction at a given point in time.
 Regulation 68 of the PSRs 2017, however, only governs the confirmation process (i.e. where the ASPSP confirms whether funds are available).
-It does not govern subsequent settlement of the transaction between the payee, CBPII and the payer, which may vary between different business models.
+It does not govern subsequent settlement of the transaction between thepayee, CBPII and the payer, which may vary between different business models.
+CBPIIs are therefore free to agree with their customers whichever model of settlement they payee, CBPII and the payer, which may vary between different business models.
 CBPIIs are therefore free to agree with their customers whichever model of settlement they choose.
 CBPIIs will require permission for issuing payment instruments, and further permissions and authorisations may be required depending on how exactly the service is structured.